webdriverio/webdriverio/website/docs/MocksAndSpies.md

 :::info

 This feature is currently only supported when running local tests on Chrome.
-It is planned to be supported on [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1591389) and [Sauce Labs](https://saucelabs.com/) soon.
+It is planned to be supported on [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1591389) soon.
 If you encounter problems using it please file [an issue](https://github.com/webdriverio/webdriverio/issues/new/choose) and let us know!

 :::